Pancreatic Cancer Research

 Here are some investigators at the Center for Cancer Research, both in the basic and clinical disciplines, who are working on pancreatic cancer:

-Perwez Hussain, Ph.D., is an Investigator in the Laboratory of Human Carcinogenesis.
+Perwez Hussain, Ph.D., is a Senior Investigator in the Laboratory of Human Carcinogenesis.
 He works on translational research that can then be brought into clinical trials.
 Most patients are not diagnosed until the cancer has metastasized, so new therapeutic targets are vital.
 Dr. Hussain and his team recently discovered that Macrophage Migration Inhibitory Factor (MIF), a proinflammatory cytokine found in cancer and cancer-related diseases, plays a large role in pancreatic cancer aggressiveness and negative patient outcomes.
 This discovery may mean that treatments targeting MIF could lead to improved outcomes in pancreatic cancer.

 Christine Alewine, M.D., Ph.D., is an Investigator in the Laboratory of Molecular Biology and NIH Lasker Scholar.
 She focuses on the use of immunotoxin therapeutics in pancreatic cancer.
 Her laboratory research focuses on identifying effective combination therapies that can enhance the activity of immunotoxins.
 She is leading a clinical trial testing the combination of LMB-100, a drug developed in CCR by the Pastan Lab that is designed to kill cancer cells, and nab-paclitaxel, a drug used to treat pancreatic cancer.
 The goal is to discover how well the combination of the two drugs works to reduce tumor size.